 3. Bequia Island in The Grenadines

-Bequia at seven square miles is the largest island in The Grenadines and is located nine miles from St Vincent.
-With a population approaching five thousand, its a good mix of local culture and luxury tourist developments like beachfront boutique resort, Bequia Beach Hotel.
+Bequia, at seven square miles, is the largest island in The Grenadines and is located nine miles from St Vincent.
+With a population approaching five thousand, it’s a good mix of local culture and luxury tourist developments with the beachfront boutique resort Bequia Beach Hotel.
 Watersports, including diving and snorkeling, are popular in Bequia.
 The principal town of Port Elizabeth is fantastic for a walk around Belmont Walkway and Front Street (otherwise known as High Street or Main Street), halting at the numerous colorful shops and eateries like Bequia Pizza Hut.

-Other top things to do in Bequia, a haven for yachts cruising in the Grenadines, include visiting Fort Hamilton; named after Alexander Hamilton who was born in Nevis and went on to become one of the US founding fathers.
+Other top things to do in Bequia, a haven for yachts cruising in the Grenadines, include visiting Fort Hamilton, named after Alexander Hamilton, who was born in Nevis and went on to become one of the US founding fathers.
 Fort Hamilton was constructed in the 1700s to protect Admiralty Bay from attacks by French raiders and American privateers.
-Today, Fort Hamilton is a great place to take in the spectacular views of Port Elizabeth and famous beaches in Bequia like the Princess Margaret Beach.
+Today, Fort Hamilton is a great place to take in the spectacular views of Port Elizabeth and famous beaches in Bequia, like Princess Margaret Beach.

 A relatively new tourist attraction in Bequia is the Bequia Boat Museum overlooking Friendship Bay.
-On display at the Bequia Boat Museum are four different whaling boats including a 36-foot Amerindian canoe, two 26 foot Bequia–built whaleboats and a 12 foot Bequia whaleboat tender.
-There is also a range of whaling signage, photographs and hunting equipment including harpoons, lances, bombs, guns and other tools and implements.
+On display at the Bequia Boat Museum are four different whaling boats, including a 36-foot Amerindian canoe, two 26-foot Bequia–built whaleboats, and a 12-foot Bequia whaleboat tender.
+There is also a range of whaling signage, photographs, and hunting equipment, including harpoons, lances, bombs, guns, and other tools and implements.
 It should be noted that through an agreement with the International Whaling Commission, whaling in Bequia continues today using traditional methods, but they are limited to four catches per year.
-Also, the Bequia whalers do not sell any edible product outside of St. Vincent and The Grenadines.
+Also, the Bequia whalers do not sell any edible products outside of St. Vincent and The Grenadines.

 4. Mustique Island in The Grenadines

-At just two square miles and seventeen miles from St Vincent, the Caribbean island of Mustique is one of the more well known in The Grenadines.
-The island was purchased in 1958 for £45,000 by Colin Tennant who later became the 3rd Baron Glenconner.
-A couple of years after Tennant acquired Mustique with designs to develop a cotton estate, he gifted a plot of the land to Princess Margaret (sister of Queen Elizabeth II) who built the Les Jolies Eaux villa designed by Oliver Messel.
-Princess Margaret having a home on the island, brought an incredible amount of media attention to Mustique and it subsequently transformed into an exclusive sanctuary for the rich and famous with just over 100 private villas.
+At just two square miles and seventeen miles from St Vincent, the Caribbean island of Mustique is one of the more well-known in The Grenadines.
+The island was purchased in 1958 for £45,000 by Colin Tennant, who later became the 3rd Baron Glenconner.
+A couple of years after Tennant acquired Mustique with designs to develop a cotton estate, he gifted a plot of the land to Princess Margaret (sister of Queen Elizabeth II), who built the Les Jolies Eaux villa designed by Oliver Messel.
+Princess Margaret had a home on the island brought an incredible amount of media attention to Mustique, and it subsequently transformed into an exclusive sanctuary for the rich and famous with just over 100 private villas.

 5. Canouan Island in The Grenadines

-Located south of Bequia and Mustique, Canouan Island at 3.2 square miles is twenty-nine miles away from St Vincent.
+Located south of Bequia and Mustique, Canouan Island, at 3.2 square miles, is twenty-nine miles away from St Vincent.
 Surrounded by a barrier reef, Canouan Island offers some of the most diverse diving in the Caribbean.
-It also has some of the best white beaches in The Grenadines including at Windward Bay, Friendship Bay, and Carenage Bay — home to the luxury 5-star Mandarin Oriental Canouan resort.
-Built on the hillside above Godahl beach, the pretty in pink Mandarin Oriental Canouan spread across 1,200 acres has just 26 suites and 13 villas and is ideal for those who want an all-inclusive luxury resort away from the crowds.
-Near to the hotel is the Canouan Kids Clubs and the world-class Jim Fazio designed 18 hole championship golf course.
+It also has some of the best white beaches in The Grenadines, including Windward Bay, Friendship Bay, and Carenage Bay — home to the luxury 5-star Mandarin Oriental Canouan resort.
+Built on the hillside above Godahl beach, the pretty pink Mandarin Oriental Canouan, spread across 1,200 acres, has just 26 suites and 13 villas and is ideal for those who want an all-inclusive luxury resort away from the crowds.
+Near to the hotel are the Canouan Kids Clubs and the world-class Jim Fazio designed 18 hole championship golf course.

-The other main attraction in Canouan, across from the airport which is primarily used by private jets of all sizes is the Sandy Lane Yacht Club & Residences owned by Irish billionaire Dermot Desmond.
+The other main attraction in Canouan, across from the airport, which is primarily used by private jets of all sizes, is the Sandy Lane Yacht Club & Residences, owned by Irish billionaire Dermot Desmond.
 With a European look to the main pavilion, Sandy Lane Yacht Club & Residences has 120 berths for yachts ranging in size from 10 to 100+ meters.
-Beyond the berths, the marina has shower and laundry facilities, a grocery store and rooms available for rent.
-There are also several restaurants including newly opened Foxy Jack’s Bar & Restaurant, Shenanigans Restaurant & Beach Club and Scruffy’s Bar.
+Beyond the berths, the marina has shower and laundry facilities, a grocery store, and rooms available for rent.
+There are also several restaurants, including the newly opened Foxy Jack’s Bar & Restaurant, Shenanigans Restaurant & Beach Club, and Scruffy’s Bar.

 6. Petit St Vincent Island in The Grenadines